 Walk/Transit/Bike Score: 41/29/X

-Right on the ocean, Corpus Christi, Texas gives you many of the benefits of beachside living with a much lower cost than other oceanside cities.
+Right on the ocean, Corpus Christi, Texas gives you many of the benefits of beachside living at a much lower cost than other oceanside cities.
 It’s a spread-out city, so you’ll need a car to get around.
-But you might also want to invest in a beach cruiser or a boat, because the beachfront is gorgeous.
+But you might also want to invest in a beach cruiser or a boat because the beachfront is gorgeous.

 Texas A&M University’s Corpus Christi campus is right in town, bringing the college scene with it.
-In fact, the college has some beach front of its own.
+In fact, the college has a beachfront of its own.
 The high schools in the area are also fairly highly-rated.

 3. Mesa, Arizona